Solo Travel in Moldova

 Best Time To Go To Moldova

 There isn’t a particular season to visit Moldova although you may feel more comfortable visiting in the spring or the autumn.
 The winter is still a great time to sightsee although some of the outdoor activities may be limited.
-It can get warm in the summer months so the most ideal months to visit are April and May.
+It can get warm in the summer months so the most ideal months and best time to visit Moldova is April and May.

 This chart shows the average maximum day temperatures for Chișinău (from January to December).